-Alexandro-Nevsky monastery has some of the oldest churches of the city.
-It was founded by Peter the Great in 1710 to commemorate duke Alexander Nevsky - the prominent Russian political and military leader of 13th century.
+The Alexandro-Nevsky monastery has some of the oldest churches in the city.
+It was founded by Peter the Great in 1710 to commemorate duke Alexander Nevsky - the prominent Russian political and military leader of the 13th century.
 This orthodox monastery is the most important in Saint Petersburg.
 The Holy Trinity Cathedral, the main church of the complex, is worth the visit.
-The special part of the monastery are the cemeteries where you can see the graves of Russia's greatest composers and writes, including Tchaikovsky, Glinka, Dostoyevsky.Orthodox services in the main church daily.
+The unique part of the monastery is the cemeteries where you can see the graves of Russia's most celebrated composers and writers, including Tchaikovsky, Glinka, Dostoyevsky.

 This guided tour includes Catherine's palace tour with the world's famous Amber Room and the peaceful gardens with multiple photo opportunities.
 Catherine's Palace and the surrounding parks were created by Empress Elizabeth and Catherine the Great, which is why Pushkin was formerly known as 'village of the tsar's' (Tsarskoe Selo).
-The palace, with its famous Amber Room, is an impressive post-WWII reconstruction.
+The Palace, with its famous Amber Room, is an impressive post-WWII reconstruction.
 The adjoining Cameron Gallery has a magnificent view of the park and the Agate Room.
-The gardens of Catherine Park, which are spectacular in the snow, are dotted with unusual buildings, including a Chinese village.Closed Tue and the last Mon of the month.
+The gardens of Catherine Park, which are spectacular in the snow, are dotted with unusual buildings, including a Chinese village.

-The symbol of Saint Petersburg - onion domed cathedral that stands out from the neo-classical surroundings of the city-center.
-The church is decorated with lots of mosaics inside and outside, the domes are covered with colorful enamels.
-The church was build on the very place where Tsar Alexander II was mortally wounded in 1881.Closed Wednesdays
+The symbol of Saint Petersburg - onion-domed cathedral that stands out from the neo-classical surroundings of the city center.
+The church is decorated with lots of mosaics inside and outside, and the domes are covered with colorful enamels.
+The church was built on the very place where Tsar Alexander II was mortally wounded in 1881.

 Musical pieces by Tchaikovsky, Rakhmaninov, Mussorgsky and many others, skillfully performed by a chamber orchestra led by Mr. Alexander Kantorov, will melt your heart.
-Enjoy the magnificient atmosphere of the real palace and the masterpieces of music.
+Enjoy the magnificent atmosphere of the real palace and the masterpieces of music.

-A spectacular show of Russian music, dancing and singing with a light buffer during the interval.
-The best traditional dances from all differents regions of Russia.
-Clap for the enregetic cossacs, sing along with "Moscow surburb nights" song.Show start time: 19:00 or 21:00, free seating on "first come first get" basis
+A spectacular show of Russian music, dancing, and singing with a light buffer during the interval.
+The best traditional dances from all different regions of Russia.
+Clap for the energetic cossacks, sing along with the "Moscow suburb nights" song.

-The newly restored General Staff building houses the part of the Hermitage art collection, specifically beautiful works of art of the 19th and 20th centuries, including French Impressionists & Post-Impressionists.
+The newly restored General Staff building houses the part of the Hermitage art collection, stunning works of art of the 19th and 20th centuries, including French Impressionists & Post-Impressionists.

-Permanent exibits include:
+Permanent exhibits include:

 French Pastels of the 19th and 20th Centuries